tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 5_Evaluating and Validating Machine Learning Models/Readme.md

 - Supervised learning evaluation assesses a model's ability to predict outcomes for unseen data, often using a train/test split to estimate performance.

+## KEY METRICS FOR CLASSIFICATION EVALUATION
 - Key metrics for classification evaluation include accuracy, confusion matrix, precision, recall, and the F1 score, which balances precision and recall.
+   - What is the purpose of supervised learning evaluation?<br/>
+To assess model predictions against ground truth labels.

+### F1 SCORE
    - How is the F1 SCORE determined?<br/>
 HARMONIC mean of PRECISION and RECALL.

 ![Key metrics for classification evaluation](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/Key%20metrics%20for%20classification%20evaluation.png)

+### RECALL- PRECISION
    - What does recall measure in machine learning?<br/>
 True positives divided by actual positives.
    - How do you calculate precision in a model?<br/>
 True positives divided by predicted positives.
-   - What is the purpose of supervised learning evaluation?<br/>
-To assess model predictions against ground truth labels.
    - What does accuracy represent in machine learning?<br/>
 Ratio of correct predictions to total instances.

 ![KNN and SVM Prediction Sensitivity](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/KNN%20and%20SVM%20Prediction%20Sensitivity.png)

-### REGRESSION MODEL EVALUATION METRICS
+## REGRESSION MODEL EVALUATION METRICS

 - Regression model evaluation metrics include MAE(Mean Absolute Error), MSE (Mean Squared Error), RMSE (Root Mean Squared Error), R-squared(coefficient of determination), and explained variance to measure prediction accuracy.

+### R-SQUARED
    - What does R-squared measure in a model?<br/>
 Variance explained by the independent variable.

    -What does R-squared measure in regression analysis?<br/>
 The proportion of variance in the target variable explained by the model<br/>
 (For example: An R² of 0.80 means the model explains 80% of the variance in the outcome.
 The remaining 20% is unexplained (error, noise, missing predictors, etc.).

    -What is the effect of using a mean-value model in regression analysis?<br/>
 R-squared will be zero, as the model explains no variance<br/>